Olive-Njoroge/student_feedback-Tracker/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
 "# student_feedback-Tracker"
+Progress: resolved 0, reused 1, downloaded 0, added 0
+ ERR_PNPM_SPEC_NOT_SUPPORTED_BY_ANY_RESOLVER  # student_feedback-Tracker isn't supported by any available resolver.

+This error happened while installing a direct dependency of C:\Users\Olive\OneDrive\Desktop\student_feedback